w3c/event-timing/explainer.md

 ## Asynchronous Scrolling

-Asynchronous scrolling should be essentially equivalent to other asynchronous animations, and should eventually be addressed by extensions to the Frame Timing API.
+Asynchronous scrolling should be essentially equivalent to other asynchronous animations, and will eventually be addressed by extensions to the Frame Timing API.
 The changes a developer can make to fix high compositing overhead are equivalent for scrolling and other composited animations.
-Insight into the events which caused the scrolling isn’t valuable in this context.
+Insight into the events which caused scrolling isn’t valuable in this context.

 ## Cases where we only want to monitor one event type